iterative/dvc.org/static/docs/get-started/example-versioning.md

        └── cat.1400.jpg
 ```

-Of course, we want to leverage these new labels and train the model again.
+Of course, we want to leverage these new labels and retrain the model.

 ```dvc
 $ dvc add data